dchiquito/ceclia-ctf/README.md

 The third flag can be found by checking robots.txt on the app.

-The fourth flag can be found by inspecting the JS of the login page.
+The fourth flag can be found by inspecting the HTML of the login page, finding a commented out link to a JS file, and inspecting it.

 The fifth flag can be found by specifying an undefined page value in the URL.